willitscale/streetlamp/README.md

 {
     #[Path('/hello')]
     #[Method(HttpMethod::GET)]
-    public function simpleGet(): ResponseBuilder
+    public function simpleGet(): ResponseInterface
     {
         return (new ResponseBuilder())
             ->setData('world')
-            ->setHttpStatusCode(HttpStatusCode::HTTP_OK);
+            ->setHttpStatusCode(HttpStatusCode::HTTP_OK)
+            ->build();
     }
 }
 ```

-We could have also applied the `#[Path('/hello')]` to the `RouteController` and then all routes defined within the controller have that path prefixed to them so you would not need to apply a path to them individually.
+You could also apply the `#[Path('/hello')]` attribute to the `RouteController` class itself.
+In this case, all routes defined within the controller will have that path prefixed automatically, so you do not need to apply a path to each method individually.

-## 4. Futher Reading
+## 4. Further Reading
 - [Routing Attributes](docs/ROUTING_ATTRIBUTES.MD)
 - [Input Attributes](docs/INPUT_ATTRIBUTES.MD)
 - [Data Mapping](docs/DATA_MAPPING.MD)